 In Hawaii, your nonprofit corporation must have three or more directors.

 The name of your nonprofit corporation cannot be the same as the name of another nonprofit corporation on file with the Hawaii Department of Commerce and Consumer Affairs.
-To see if your proposed name is available, you can search Hawaii's name database at www.hawaii.gov/dcca/areas/breg.
+To see if your proposed name is available, you can search Hawaii's name database.

-You will need to create and file nonprofit articles of incorporation with the Hawaii Department of Commerce and Consumer Affairs office.
+You will need to create and file nonprofit articles of incorporation with the Hawaii Department of Commerce and Consumer Affairs office and pay the $25 filing fee (as of June 2020).
 The articles of incorporation need to include basic information such as your nonprofit's name, your nonprofit's statement of purpose, certain provisions required for state and federal tax-exempt purposes, and the name and address of your registered agent (the person to whom legal notices should be sent).

 You'll need to prepare bylaws that comply with Hawaii law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Hawaii.
 For more information, see Nolo's article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes or, for help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
 Your bylaws do not need to be filed with the Hawaii Department of Commerce and Consumer Affairs -- they are your internal operating manual.